satishpolasi/BRAINPICKR/README.md

 # Summary
-This project is about generating Questions on any topic using AI
+This project is about generating Questions for any topic using AI

 ![image](https://github.com/satishpolasi/BRAINPICKR/blob/main/BRAINPICKR%20AI%20WORKFLOW.png)